FOdeks/devops-fully-automated/README.md

 ### Jenkins setup
 1) #### Access Jenkins
-    Copy your Jenkins Public IP Address and paste on the browser = ExternalIP:8080
+    Copy your Jenkins Public IP Address and paste on the browser = External IP:8080
     - Login to your Jenkins instance using your Shell (GitBash or your Mac Terminal)
     - Copy the Path from the Jenkins UI to get the Administrator Password
-        - Run: `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`
+        - Run: 'sudo cat /var/lib/jenkins/secrets/initialAdminPassword'
         - Copy the password and login to Jenkins
     - Plugins: Choose Install Suggested Plugings
     - Provide
         - Username: **admin**
         - Password: **admin**
         - Name and Email can also be admin.
-You can use `admin` all, as its a poc.
+You can use 'admin' all, as its a poc.
     - Continue and Start using Jenkins

 2)  #### Plugin installations:
     - Click on "Manage Jenkins"
-    - Click on "Plugin Manager"
+    - Click on "Manage Plugins"
-    - Click "Available"
+    - Click "Available Plugins"
-    - Search and Install the following Plugings "Install Without Restart"
         - **SonarQube Scanner**
         - **Prometheus metrics**
         - **CloudBees Disk Usage Simple**
         - **Slack Notification**
+    - select **Install without restart**
     - Once all plugins are installed, select **Restart Jenkins when installation is complete and no jobs are running**

-3)  #### Pipeline creation
+3)  #### Pipeline creation:
     - Click on **New Item**
     - Enter an item name: **app-cicd-pipeline** & select the category as **Pipeline**
     - Now scroll-down and in the Pipeline section --> Definition --> Select Pipeline script from SCM